baychub/cb-gsg/Getting-Started.md

 ### Solution Structure

 The image below is an example of a robust inventory management system built on Intel RSP.
-The RSP reader activates the RFID tags within its range and passes tag data, along with information from other on-board sensors, to the RSP Controller application running on an edge computer.
+The RSP reader activates the RFID tags within its range and passes tag data, along with information from other on-board sensors, to the RSP Controller application running on a computer.
+This guide refers to the computer and RSP Controller together as the *edge computer*

 The RSP Controller aggregates the high volume of raw data and generates meaningful inventory events (e.g., "item exited"), alerts, and system status notifications.
 It publishes them to MQTT topics on an upstream channel, available to applications running in a customer’s cloud infrastructure.

 The PC doesn't need to be dedicated to running RSP Controller software.
 It can also run other workloads and be available for future expansion.

 ![](https://baychub.github.io/cb-gsg/images/solution-map.png)

 ### Getting Started Components
 This getting started tutorial uses a simple network configuration.
-Key points about the cp,[pmemts:
+Key points about the components:

  - **RSP sensor** units are powered by a PoE+ switch and get their IP address from a DHCP-enabled router that the switch is connected to.
  - The **RSP Controller application** runs on the edge computer (an on-premises computer that functions as the data gateway for connected sensors), which must be on the same network segment.
 This application automatically pairs with RSP sensors.